 Medically reviewed by Drugs.com.
 Last updated on Jun 1, 2019.

 Dexamethasone Sodium Phosphate Description

-Naturally occurring glucocorticoids (hydrocortisone and cortisone), which also have salt-retaining properties, are used as replacement therapy in adrenocortical dificiency states.
-Their synthetic analogs, including dexamethasone, are primarily used for their potent anti-inflammatory effects in disorders of many organ systems.
+Naturally occurring glucocorticoids (hydrocortisone), which also have salt-retaining properties, are used as replacement therapy in adrenocortical deficiency states.
+Their synthetic analogs are primarily used for their potent anti-inflammatory effects in disorders of many organ systems.

 Indications and Usage for Dexamethasone Sodium Phosphate